Repairing a Damaged Dresser Top

 I’ve had this dresser for awhile and although it was covered with a heavy duty tarp (the kind that covers lumber when it is delivered to the home improvement store), the top veneer was heavily damaged.
-I’m almost ashamed to say that I built this dresser but it is what it is… Anyway, I had an idea to repair the top and add pieced trim to the edges in lieu of using edge banding, and I have to say this is probably my favorite project yet (next to this one)!
+I’m almost ashamed to say that I built this dresser but it is what it is… Anyway, I had an idea to repair the top of the dresser and add pieced trim to the edges in lieu of using edge banding, and I have to say this is probably my favorite project yet (next to the Raphael Dresser)!

 I bought a package of scrap moulding at Hobby Lobby (actually, I bought several packages) because I thought it would add interest to the dresser with “pieced” or “patchwork” trim around the top.
 This worked out so well, I can’t wait to add pieced trim to another project!

 I started by removing the damaged veneer from the top with a scraper.
 Then I decided to remove the top layer of the plywood since it was slightly damaged as well.
 This would also allow me to put a new piece of 1/4″ plywood on the top and keep the thickness at 3/4″ so the scrap moulding would fit along the edge properly.
-Matt used a prybar that he calls the “Big Wedgie” to remove the plywood layer and let me tell you, he is really good at picking wedgies, ha ha!
-It peeled away very easily.
+I used a prybar (<– affiliate link!) to remove the plywood layer and it peeled away very easily.

 I sanded the remaining plywood on the top as well as the edges to remove any adhesive from the edge banding.
 I cut a piece of 1/4″ plywood to fit the top (twice because “someone” can’t do simple math) then secured it in place with glue, clamps and 5/8″ staples which can be filled later.
 Ideally, contact cement would be better so that staples wouldn’t have to be used.
 If the 1/4″ piece is slightly bigger, a router with a straight bit can be used to cut the piece flush with the existing top.
 I got too excited and forgot to photograph this step…